-1. CBD is Non-Psychoactive
+1. CBD Is Non-Psychoactive

-With CBD, many studies are currently being conducted.
+Many studies are currently being conducted on CBD.
 Some of them suggest that CBD operates through more than 60 different molecular pathways.
-When it enters the brain, CBD attaches itself to several different receptors, causing a mild effect on various parts.
-In the same way that coffee keeps you clear-headed, while decidedly having an effect on how you act, think, and feel, CBD is psychoactive in its own way.
+When it enters the brain, CBD attaches itself to several different receptors, causing a mild effect on various body parts.

-2. CBD is Sedating
+2. CBD Is Sedating

 Another common misconception about CBD is that it acts as a sedative.